Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 By systematically auditing and monitoring Active Directory, organizations can enhance their security posture, ensure compliance, and reduce the risk of unauthorized access or breaches.

 ## 2.0	Scope
-The project aims to design and implement a robust audit-driven Identity and Access Management framework using Active Directory (AD) to enhance security, ensures regulatory compliance, and prevents unauthorized access through effective auditing, role management, monitoring and improve accountability within the organization’s IT environment.
+The project aims to design and implement a robust audit-driven Identity and Access Management framework using Active Directory (AD) to enhance security, ensure regulatory compliance, and prevent unauthorized access through effective auditing, role management, and monitoring, and improve accountability within the organization’s IT environment.

 3.0	Project Objectives
 The goal of this project is to implement a robust audit-driven IAM framework, focusing on the following objectives:
-1. Install and configure Windows 10 Workstation, Ubuntu server for Splunk, Windows server 2022 for Active Directory Server and Kali Linux.
+1. Install and configure Windows 10 Workstation, Ubuntu server for Splunk, Windows server 2022 for Active Directory Server, and Kali Linux.
 2. To establish robust, audit-focused Identity and Access Management (IAM) policies within Active Directory to effectively govern privileges, access permissions, user accounts, service accounts, and group memberships, ensuring security and compliance alignment.
 3. Automate User Account Lifecycle Management of user account creation, modification, and deactivation process to effectively reduce the risks from orphaned or inactive accounts and stale permissions.
 4. Deploy real-time monitoring and anomaly detection mechanisms to identify unauthorized access, privilege escalations, or group policy modifications promptly, ensuring swift threat mitigation.